 They were two idiots standing in the elevator laughing with what little energy they had left in them.
 What started as a rolling chuckle, though, grew to a desperate and loud laugh that washed all the stress out of her and made her cheeks hurt.

 The ride up was long enough that their laughter eventually died down, and silence enveloped the small, enclosed space.
 During the last moments of their ascent, they regained their composure.
-It wouldn't look quite right if they came back from a horrendous crime scene in the throws of laughter, would it?
+It wouldn't look quite right if they came back from a horrendous crime scene in the throes of laughter, would it?
 She crossed her arms.
 The last huffs of laughter left her, and her chest settled down while they patiently waited for the doors to open.

 But before she could tell it was coming, a single tear dropped from one of her stinging eyes.
 She hadn’t even realized she was on the edge of crying until it was too late.
 She desperately wanted to hide her pathetic display of emotion, but Vakarian took a breath in, and based on the way he stiffened, she knew he already smelled her tears.
 God damn turians and their super senses.